Jeff-67/Compare-classifiers-with-Random-Forest-to-build-a-motor-false-prediction-and-classification-system/README.md

   - training and test data preprocessing

     The training data used in this part are collected from the 10 groups of original training data sets which contains the four motor states and I selected 2500 volumes of data from every state containing the information about CH1 ~ CH8 randomly.
 Finally, a group of 10000 training data containing four states was obtained.
 The purpose of this step is to make the collection of training data become more various, so as to prove the credibility of training data.

-    (Note: I deal with the test data in the same way, the volume of test data is 10000 at first also.)
+    (Note: I deal with the test data in the same way, the volume of test data is 10000 at first also).

     ![screen shot 2018-12-07 at 10 33 23 pm](https://user-images.githubusercontent.com/36265245/49653522-2511ba00-fa70-11e8-8726-5c8b6851fc00.png)